WW-FL: Secure and Private Large-Scale Federated Learning: Performance Evaluation

-In~Fig.~\ref{fig:FL-HyFL-FedAvg-500-2000-no-attack-Crypten-Comparison}, we compare the plaintext validation accuracy~(cf.~Q1) to our~CrypTen simulation to measure the impact of~MPC~(i.e., fixed-point representation with~22 bit decimal representation and truncation).
-Here, we can only provide results for~LeNet/MNIST, as~ResNet9 training on~GPU in~CrypTen is currently not supported due to limitations in the backward pass implementation.
+\myparagraph{Q2 -- Accuracy Impact of~MPC} In~Fig.~\ref{fig:FL-HyFL-FedAvg-500-2000-no-attack-Crypten-Comparison}, we compare the plaintext validation accuracy~(cf.~Q1) to our~CrypTen simulation to measure the impact of~MPC~(i.e., fixed-point representation with~22 bit decimal representation and truncation).
 While there is a slight difference in initial rounds, both implementations quickly converge to almost the same validation accuracy, with only a small difference on the order of~0.1\%.